Talitha Cumi (The X-Files): Plot

 At FBI headquarters, Scully meets a man who appears to be Smith, who has come to turn himself in.
 During an interview with Scully and Skinner, he claims to have no memory of the shooting or of healing anyone.
 Meanwhile, the Smoking Man interrogates the real Smith, who has lost faith in the Syndicate's project.
 He shapeshifts into Deep Throat (Jerry Hardin) and Bill Mulder (Peter Donat) to unnerve his captor.
 Finally, Smith reveals that the Smoking Man is dying of lung cancer.

 Mulder blames the Smoking Man for his mother's condition.
-When he learns about the statement given by "Smith", Mulder goes to the SSA to bring him in for questioning.
+When he learns about the statement given by "Smith", Mulder goes to his workplace to bring him in for questioning.
 "Smith" initially complies but flees into a crowd, shapeshifting into someone else.
 The impostor—a Bounty Hunter—arrives at Smith's cell to kill him, finding it empty.
-Mulder visits Teena at the hospital, but encounters the Smoking Man and threatens him with a gun.
+Mulder visits Teena at the hospital but encounters the Smoking Man and threatens him with a gun.
 The Smoking Man says that Teena met with him about the whereabouts of his sister, Samantha.
 In the parking garage, Mulder is confronted by X, who demands the alien stiletto.
 When Mulder refuses to hand it over, the two grapple to a stalemate.

-Scully finds other identical "Jeremiah Smiths" working at SSA offices across the country.
+Scully finds other identical "Jeremiah Smiths" working at Social Security offices across the country.
 She is later met by Smith, who reveals she had met an imposter.
 Smith promises more information, and he and Scully meet Mulder at an abandoned site.
 Mulder wants to take Smith to see his mother, but the Bounty Hunter arrives seconds later.